SureD/sured.github.com/about/index.md

 ----
 Currently I am working as an intern in Tencent company at ShenZhen
-In  2014 we groups were building a 3D printing software system
+In  2014 we groups built an 3D printing software system
 My resarch is about image segmentation and pattern recogintiton;
 :)